BIGJRA/BIGJRA.github.io/rejuv.md

 Crests are unique held items that give the species in question unique strengths to make them better.
-As you can tell from the two on display, they’re generally given to Pokémon that are otherwise bad.
+As you can tell from the two on display, they’re generally given to Pokemon that are otherwise bad.
 The bottom of this file has details on what every crest does!

 Get the Bike Voucher for now if you want, but otherwise start saving up